It is not that easy to find representative information about the most interesting landmarks and attractions in North Korea.

 Royal burial mound from the 13th century.
 Although it is in a poor condition, valuable murals of stars and 158 dogs have been preserved.

 Mountain fort with 8 km long walls.
 It was built approximately 1000 years ago and its walls are 6 – 7 m tall.

 Most people want out of North Korea.
 Wendy Simmons wanted in.

 In My Holiday in North Korea: The Funniest/Worst Place on Earth, Wendy shares a glimpse of North Korea as it’s never been seen before.
 Even though it’s the scariest place on Earth, somehow Wendy forgot to check her sense of humor at the border.

-A new edition of the first travel guide to cover the practical aspects of travelling to and around North Korea — a country which both intrigues and concerns the international community.
-Everything a genuine traveller needs is here, including red tape and security issues, access from South Korea and Beijing, routes outwards from Pyongyang, and opportunities for excursions into unspoilt countryside.
+A new edition of the first travel guide to cover the practical aspects of traveling to and around North Korea — a country that both intrigues and concerns the international community.
+Everything a genuine traveler needs is here, including red tape and security issues, access from South Korea and Beijing, routes outwards from Pyongyang, and opportunities for excursions into the unspoiled countryside.
 Altogether a fascinating insight into the culture and history of a country that currently exists in virtual isolation from the rest of the world.